 If you or a member of your family has undergone a hysterectomy or laparoscopic myomectomies where a doctor used a power morcellator, and you suspect the procedure may have resulted in injury, contact the lawyers of Discepolo Firm today.
 Our main office has more than 15 years of experience advocating for victims of medical malpractice.
 We have won nearly $100 million in settlements for our clients in these cases.

-Our main office is located in Columbia, Maryland, but we have offices in other states including Massachusetts, Pennsylvania, Washington and Illinois.
+Our main office is located in Fulton, Maryland, but we have offices in other states including Massachusetts, Pennsylvania, Washington and Illinois.
 We also offer co-counsel services nationwide.
 For help in deciding whether you have a case, call one of our representatives for a free consultation.